-- The view is great, the ride up is great, and it feels like everything is great.
+Mount Rigi is one of the best places to see near Zurich.
+The view is great, the ride up is great, and it feels like everything is great.

 There is not as much to do up Mount Rigi as on Mount Pilatus, but you can do a few longer or shorter hikes around the area.

-- I hope you bring some snacks with you because I suggest having dinner here at Mount Rigi.
+Up Mount Rigi (also known as Rigi Kulm) is also a restaurant and a spa area.
+I hope you bring some snacks with you because I suggest having dinner here at Mount Rigi.
 One of the most beautiful sunsets I have seen in Switzerland was from Mount Rigi.

-Good news: It is free to visit with a Swiss Travel Pass in 2021.
+Good news: It is free to visit with a Swiss Travel Pass in 2023.

 🚘 By car: ± 1.5 hours

 🚆 By Train: ± 2 hours